Edgar-Elias/Edgar-Elias/README.md

 As for Data Analytics, I have completed Google's Data Analytics Program and find it incredibly interesting how you can solve problems and find useful insights with a little data cleansing and manipulation through ETL.

-- 💞️ I’m looking to collaborate on anything that is looking to find solutions to a problem.
+- 📖 Open Book I’m looking to collaborate on anything that is looking to find solutions to a problem.
 The reason I started getting interested in programing or data analytics was to use those skill to make a difference or achieve something that will solve problems and make life a little better or interesting.

 - 📫 How to reach me ...  www.linkedin.com/in/edgar-elias-